 The Good and the Beautiful History Curriculum (GBHC) is a multi-level, interactive curriculum that incorporates stories and hands-on activities.
 The curriculum is designed for the family to use together, covering grades 1 through 12.
-It is written from a Christian worldview and emphasizes both Christ-like character and patriotism.
+It is written from a Christian worldview and emphasizes both Christian character and patriotism.

 GBHC draws its historical material from more than 40 history books that were written during the late 1800s and early 1900s.
 While older source material has been used, it has been rewritten somewhat for modern audiences and combined with additional, newly-written material.

 In Year 2, students learn about ancient Greece and ancient Asia in the first unit.
 The second unit begins with the Vikings and Marco Polo and continues through some of the major explorers of the 15th and 16th centuries.
 In the third unit, students study U.S. history, focusing on the colonial period and the U.S. Constitution.
-The fourth continues with U.S. history with selected topics such as Education in Early America, Noah Webster, Henry Ford, and the Great Depression, but it also has five lessons on World War I.
+The fourth continues U.S. history with selected topics such as Education in Early America, Noah Webster, Henry Ford, and the Great Depression, and it also has five lessons on World War I.

 Year 2 differs slightly from Year 1.
 The book Maps and Images is used rather than a book of history stories.
 While the Course Book refers to the Keys of History Board Game, another game, Explorers and Settlers, is added the second year.
 If you have Keys of History, it can be used at the suggested time to review material learned last year.
 (You can order Keys of History separately if you don’t already have it, but it isn’t essential for Year 2.)
 A timeline with stickers has been added beginning with Year 2.
 It includes some stickers for events from Year 1 that can be used as a form of review.

 Course work for each lesson varies according to the level of the Student Explorer that students are using.
-For one course, the Student Explorer for the youngest level has only 29 pages with many simple activities such as coloring and drawing while the oldest level has 63 pages and requires additional reading, research, and writing.
+For one course, the Student Explorer for the youngest level has only 29 pages with many simple activities such as coloring and drawing whereas the oldest level has 63 pages and requires additional reading, research, and writing.

 Lesson structure varies from day to day.
 On some days you will read aloud a history story directly from the Course Book.
 You might also listen to audio dramatizations or read the script of the audio drama.
 Discussion questions in the Course Book often follow the reading and listening activities.
 On some days you might be reading a story or doing map work in one of the other books for a course.
 Children work on Student Explorer activities throughout the week.
 The Course Book advises you when children should be doing additional research or preparing to make oral presentations.
 Craft activities for each course are generally fairly simple and often use reproducible pages from the Course Book.
 Year 1 also includes some memorization activities.
-While the courses include multi-sensory learning activities, they are not extremely time-consuming.
+All of the courses include multi-sensory learning activities, but they are not extremely time-consuming.